mfouesneau/mfouesneau.github.com/docs/content/publication_list.md

 type: null
 active: false
 article:
+- abstract: "The C-19 stream is the most metal poor stellar system ever discovered,\
+    \ with a mean metallicity [Fe/H] = -3.38 \xB1 0.06.
+Its low metallicity dispersion\
+    \ (\u03C3<SUB>[Fe/H]</SUB> &lt; 0.18 at the 95% confidence level) as well as variations\
+    \ in sodium abundances strongly suggest a globular cluster origin.
+In this work,\
+    \ we use VLT/UVES spectra of seven C-19 stars to derive more precise velocity\
+    \ measurements for member stars, and to identify two new members with radial velocities\
+    \ and metallicities consistent with the stream's properties.
+One of these new\
+    \ member stars is located 30<SUP>\u25CB</SUP> away from the previously identified\
+    \ body of C-19, implying that the stream is significantly more extended than previously\
+    \ known and that more members likely await discovery.
+In the main part of C-19,\
+    \ we measure a radial velocity dispersion \u03C3<SUB>v</SUB> = 6.2$^{+2.0}_{-1.4}{\\\
+    rm \\, km\\, s^{-1}}$ from nine members, and a stream width of 0.56<SUP>\u25CB\
+    </SUP> \xB1 0.08<SUP>\u25CB</SUP>, equivalent to ~158 pc at a heliocentric distance\
+    \ of 18 kpc.
+These confirm that C-19 is comparatively hotter, dynamically, than\
+    \ other known globular cluster streams and shares the properties of faint dwarf\
+    \ galaxy streams.
+On the other hand, the variations in the Na abundances of the\
+    \ three newly observed bright member stars, the variations in Mg and Al for two\
+    \ of them, and the normal Ba abundance of the one star where it can be measured\
+    \ provide further evidence for a globular cluster origin.
+The tension between\
+    \ the dynamical and chemical properties of C-19 suggests that its progenitor experienced\
+    \ a complex birth environment or disruption history."
+  author:
+  - Yuan, Zhen
+  - Martin, Nicolas F.
+  - Ibata, Rodrigo A.
+  - Caffau, Elisabetta
+  - Bonifacio, Piercarlo
+  - Mashonkina, Lyudmila I.
+  - "Errani, Rapha\xEBl"
+  - Doliva-Dolinsky, Amandine
+  - Starkenburg, Else
+  - Venn, Kim A.
+  - Arentsen, Anke
+  - Aguado, David S.
+  - Bellazzini, Michele
+  - Famaey, Benoit
+  - Fouesneau, Morgan
+  - "Gonz\xE1lez Hern\xE1ndez, Jonay I."
+  - Jablonka, Pascale
+  - Lardo, Carmela
+  - Malhan, Khyati
+  - Navarro, Julio F.
+  - "S\xE1nchez Janssen, Rub\xE9n"
+  - Sestito, Federico
+  - Thomas, Guillaume F.
+  - Viswanathan, Akshara
+  - Vitali, Sara
+  bibcode: 2022MNRAS.tmp.1369Y
+  category: article
+  citation_count: 0
+  doctype: article
+  identifier:
+  - 10.1093/mnras/stac1399
+  - arXiv:2203.02512
+  - 2022arXiv220302512Y
+  - 2022MNRAS.tmp.1369Y
+  page: '-'
+  pub: Monthly Notices of the Royal Astronomical Society
+  title: The Pristine survey - XVII.
+The C-19 stream is dynamically hot and more extended
+    than previously thought
+  url: null
+  volume: null
+  year: 2022
 - abstract: "White dwarfs (WDs) offer unrealized potential in solving two problems\
     \ in astrophysics: stellar age accuracy and precision.
 WD cooling ages can be\
     \ inferred from surface temperatures and radii, which can be constrained with\